hillnz/transmission-cleanup/README.md

 # transmission-cleanup

-A script to delete transmission files when free space falls below a threshold.

-Connects to transmission to finds the oldest completed torrent, and then remove all its files (and any duplicate files).
+Deletes files from a directory to meet a disk free space threshold, oldest first.
+Connects to transmission to delete the associated downloaded torrent if it exists.

 ## Environment Variables